tinode/chat/README.md

 Version 0.14.
 This is beta-quality software: feature-complete but probably with a few bugs.
 Follow [instructions](INSTALL.md) to install and run.
 Read [API documentation](API.md).

+## Why?

+The promise of [XMPP](http://xmpp.org/) was to deliver federated instant messaging: anyone would be able to spin up an IM server capable of exchange messages with any other XMPP server in the world.
+Unfortunately XMPP never delivered on this promse.
+Instant messengers are still a bunch of incompatible walled gardens, similar to what AoL of the late 1990s was to the open Internet.

+The goal of this project is to actually deliver on XMPP's original vision: create a modern open platform for federated instant messaging with emphasis on mobile communication.
+A secondary goal is to create a decentralized IM platform which is much harder to track and block by the governments.

 ## Demo

 ### Web